 Group.
 University of New South Wales.
 I completed an honorary fellowship in Endocrinology and Obesity Management in Melbourne, Australia.
 I also taught at the University of New South Wales (UNSW) as an adjunct senior medical lecturer.

 While moving to different countries comes with challenges, I feel that my experience has been beneficial in many ways.
-I have been able to learn from experts in my speciality and get to know different cultures and health systems.
-Teaching is one of my passions and I really enjoyed my time at the medical school in Melbourne.
+I have been able to learn from experts in my specialty and get to know different cultures and health systems.
+Teaching is one of my passions, and I enjoyed my time at the medical school in Melbourne.
 I used to tell the undergraduates, “At the end of this lecture, you will be a junior diabetologist.”
 Some of the students, when they graduated, came back to tell me that I had inspired them to learn more and was a role model for them.
-I also learnt a lot from the students too.
+I also learned a lot from the students too.

 What led you to relocate to Dubai?